Is It Okay To Have Just One Ferret?

 As a single ferret owner, you can also consider providing your pet with more playtime and activities, such as interactive toys and games, to keep them mentally stimulated and engaged.
 Additionally, you may want to consider getting your ferret a companion if it is feasible.

-More to Explore: Do Ferrets Harm Cats?
+More to Explore: Are Ferrets Violent Pets?

 Making the Best Decision for Your Ferret: Factors to Consider When Deciding on Single or Multiple Ferret Ownership.